slamora/brackets-wiki/Extensions2.md

 * what do people think of this conceptual model for extensions?
 * does lazy loading matter?

-Assuming that people do like this model, implementation can proceed with a set of stories like this:
+If people on the team do like this model, implementation could proceed with a set of stories like this:

 * Implement extensions core
     * publish/subscribe bus